Self-consistent treatment of thermal effects in neutron-star post-mergers: observational implications for third-generation gravitational-wave detectors: Making use of 10-piece polytrope waveforms

+{Overall, we find that our qualitative conclusions remain largely unaffected by the use of 10-piece waveforms.
+In particular, in all cases the differences in the treatment of thermal effects are detectable at around $\sim 50$ Mpc and only the \texttt{DD2} EoS prevents their detectability at distances of $\sim 150$ Mpc.} \\

-It is a pleasure to thank Zachariah Etienne and Leonardo Werneck for useful discussions.
+\acknowledgments It is a pleasure to thank Zachariah Etienne and Leonardo Werneck for useful discussions.
 This work was supported by a fellowship from ``la Caixa'' Foundation (ID100010434), the European Union’s Horizon2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No 847648 (fellowship code LCF/BQ/PI20/11760016), the Generalitat Valenciana through the grants CIDEGENT/2021/046 and Prometeo CIPROM/2022/49, and the Spanish Agencia Estatal de Investigaci\'on through the grants PRE2019-087617, PID2020-118635GB-I00 and PID2021-125485NB-C21 funded by MCIN/AEI/10.13039/501100011033 and ERDF A way of making Europe.
 Further support has been provided by the EU's Horizon 2020 Research and Innovation (RISE) programme H2020-MSCA-RISE-2017 (FunFiCO-777740) and by the EU Staff Exchange (SE) programme HORIZON-MSCA-2021-SE-01 (NewFunFiCO-101086251).
-VVO acknowledges support from the Ministry of Science, Innovation and Universities (MICIU) of Spain (FPI grant PRE2018-085436 and ) The authors acknowledge computational resources provided by the LIGO Laboratory and supported by National Science Foundation Grants PHY-0757058 and PHY0823459, the support of the NSF CIT cluster for the provision of computational resources for our parameter inference runs, and the computational resources and technical support of the Spanish Supercomputing Network through the use of MareNostrum at the Barcelona Supercomputing Center (AECT-2023-1-0006) where the BNS merger simulations were performed.
+The authors acknowledge computational resources provided by the LIGO Laboratory and supported by National Science Foundation Grants PHY-0757058 and PHY0823459, the support of the NSF CIT cluster for the provision of computational resources for our parameter inference runs, and the computational resources and technical support of the Spanish Supercomputing Network through the use of MareNostrum at the Barcelona Supercomputing Center (AECT-2023-1-0006) where the BNS merger simulations were performed.
 This material is based upon work supported by NSF's LIGO Laboratory which is a major facility fully funded by the National Science Foundation.
 This document has LIGO DCC number LIGO-P2300344.